Federal Capital Territory (Nigeria)

-The Federal Capital Territory (FCT), is a federal territory in central Nigeria.
+The Federal Capital Territory (FCT) is a federal territory in central Nigeria.
 Abuja, the capital city of Nigeria, is located in this territory.
 The FCT was formed in 1976 from parts of the states of old Kaduna, Kwara, Niger, and Plateau states, with the bulk of land mass carved out of Niger state.
 The Federal Capital Territory is within the North Central region of the country.
-Unlike other states of Nigeria, which are headed by elected Governors, it is administered by the Federal Capital Territory Administration, headed by a minister, who is appointed by the President.
+Unlike other states of Nigeria, which are headed by elected Governors, it is administered by the Federal Capital Territory Administration, headed by a minister, who is appointed by the president.

 History

 The Federal Capital Territory was created upon the promulgation of decree number 6 of 1976.
 It came into existence due to a need to find a replacement for the capital city of Lagos, which had become congested and had little space for expansion.
-The area chosen as the new capital was principally Gwari Land (the home of the tribes referred to as the Gbagyis, their language is referred to as Gwari) with high concentrations of Muslims and Christians and high degree of neutrality from the dominant ethnic groups.
-It is the least populated state in Nigeria.
+The area chosen as the new capital was principally Gwari Land (the home of the tribes referred to as the Gbagyis, their language is referred to as Gwari) with high concentrations of Christians and Muslims and a high degree of neutrality from the dominant ethnic groups.

 Decree 6 of 1976, gave the federal government rights over land within the territory.
 The population density prior to the takeover by the government was sparse with a population of 120,000 residents living in 840 villages and mostly of Gwari heritage.
 Inhabitants were relocated to nearby towns like Suleja in Niger state, and New Karshi in Nasarawa State on the outskirts of the territory.
-Today, this is more than 2 million residents in the territories of the FCT.

 Geography

 The territory is located just north of the confluence of the Niger River and Benue River.
-It is bordered by the states of Niger to the West and North, Kaduna to the northeast, Nasarawa to the east and south, and Kogi to the southwest.
+It is bordered by the states of Niger to the west and north for 179 km, Kaduna to the northeast for 45 km, Nasarawa to the east and south for 156 km, and Kogi to the southwest for 17 km.

 Lying between latitudes 8.25 and 9.20 north of the equator and longitudes 6.45 and 7.39 east of Greenwich Meridian, The Federal Capital Territory is geographically located at the center of the country.

 The Federal Capital Territory has a landmass of approximately 7,315 km2, and it is situated within the savannah region with moderate climatic conditions.